Ella Bridgland on Designing in the City of Discovery

 ella bridgland

 Since I was a child, I have always been encouraged to express myself creatively and had a strong desire to shape space.
-Running my own studio, constructing a framework that enabled me to do this as a profession, was always my dream.
+So for me, constructing a framework that enabled me to do this as a profession, was always my dream.
 So for me, running my own studio, constructing a framework that enabled me to do this as a profession, was my dream.
 It is my way of expressing myself and offering something to the world.
 After a decade of invaluable, international experience, I founded Studio Ella, which specializes in creating art-led, residential and bespoke commercial spaces.

 designeers